GSA/fpki-guides/_announcements/02_google_ct.md

 **Chrome Error Screen Example**

-{% include alert-info.html content="If the FPKI chooses to remove the COMMON server authentication certificate trust bit from the Microsoft trust store, then Google's new CT change will NOT affect FPKI SSL certificates that validate to COMMON for Microsoft OS users of Chrome.
+{% include alert-info.html content="If the FPKI chooses to remove the COMMON Root CA certificate from the Microsoft trust store, then Google's new CT change will NOT affect FPKI SSL certificates for Windows users of Chrome.
 (See the Microsoft Trust Store Impact Announcement.)" %}

 ### Google's Purpose for CT Change
 Google's CT change will:<sup>[1](#1)</sup>